stryker-mutator/mutation-testing-elements/packages/mutation-testing-metrics-scala/README.md

 ## Contributing

+To use this project, you will need sbt.
+The recommended way on macOS/Linux is with [sbt-extras](https://github.com/paulp/sbt-extras).
+On Windows, you can install sbt using the [official .msi](https://www.scala-sbt.org/download.html).

 This project uses the [sbt-crossproject](https://github.com/portable-scala/sbt-crossproject) plugin for multiple build targets.
 You can compile code with `sbt compile` and run tests with `sbt test`.
 Running `sbt +test` will compile and test all targets.